 These three questions are a reformulated version of those first set out in Improver Corporation v.
-Remington Consumer Products Ltd FSR 181 at , and subsequently regularly applied by the English courts until they fell out of favour in the light of certain observations made by the House of Lords in Kirin-Amgen Inc & Ors v.
-Hoechst Marion Roussel Ltd & Ors UKHL 46, the previous leading UK authority on infringement.
-The effect of repurposing these questions as a test for equivalence rather than one of construction,11 and of their reformulation, in particular as to the second question,12 is such as strongly to favour a finding of infringement, as is made clear by the analysis of this approach and its application in Icescape Ltd v.
-Ice-World International BV & Ors EWCA Civ 2219.
-The courts have yet to address the consequences of the accused product or process being held to be an equivalent, even though such equivalent would also have lacked novelty or inventive step over the prior art at the priority date.
-Is the accused product or process deemed to fall outside the scope of the claim in such cases, thus providing a defence to infringement?13
+Remington Consumer Products Ltd12 and subsequently regularly applied by the English courts until they fell out of favour in light of certain observations made by the House of Lords, the previous leading UK authority on infringement, in Kirin-Amgen Inc & Ors v.
+Hoechst Marion Roussel Ltd & Ors.13 The effect of repurposing these questions as a test for equivalence rather than one of construction14 and of their reformulation, in particular with regard to the second question,15 is such as strongly to favour a finding of infringement, as was made clear by the analysis of this approach and its application in Icescape Ltd v.
+Ice-World International BV & Ors.16

-Patent prosecution history is not generally an admissible aid to construction in the UK, although in Eli Lilly, the UK Supreme Court, while discouraging its use, accepts that it is:
+Patent prosecution history is not generally an admissible aid to construction in the UK, although in Eli Lilly, the UK Supreme Court, while discouraging its use, accepted that it is:

-In practice, these conditions impose a considerable constraint on reliance on prosecution history with the result that, as in Actavis itself, in none of the post-Actavis caselaw has reliance successfully been placed on it.
+In practice, these conditions impose a considerable constraint on reliance on prosecution history, with the result that, as in Eli Lilly itself, in none of the cases subsequent to it has reliance successfully been placed on it.

 ii Invalidity and other defences

-As to excluded subject matter, in Aerotel Ltd v.
-Telco Holdings Ltd; Macrossan's Patent Application EWCA Civ 1371, the English court criticised the EPO approach in this area, in particular as to computer programs providing a technical effect and so being addressed as part of an inventive step analysis, and instead recommended that courts adopt the following four-step approach: (1) properly construe the claim; (2) identify the actual contribution; (3) ask whether it falls solely within the excluded subject matter; and (4) check whether the actual or alleged contribution is actually technical in nature.
+Regarding excluded subject matter, in Aerotel Ltd v.
+Telco Holdings Ltd; Macrossan's Patent Application,21 the English court criticised the EPO approach in this area, in particular in respect of computer programs providing a technical effect and so being addressed as part of an inventive step analysis.
+It instead recommended that courts adopt the following four-step approach: (1) properly construe the claim; (2) identify the actual contribution; (3) ask whether it falls solely within the excluded subject matter; and (4) check whether the actual or alleged contribution is actually technical in nature.

 The approach of the English courts to obviousness is the 'structured approach', as set out in Pozzoli Spa v.
-BDMO SA & Anor EWCA Civ 588:
+BDMO SA & Anor:23

 (1) (a) Identify the notional 'person skilled in the art' and (b) Identify the relevant common general knowledge of that person;